Basic Science Pharmacology

 Alemtuzumab (Lemtrada)Anti-CD52 → pan-lymphocyte depletion (T and B cells, monocytes, NK cells)IV infusion: 5 days year 1, 3 days year 2Secondary autoimmunity: thyroid disease (30–40%), ITP, anti-GBM disease (Goodpasture); infusion reactions; ↑ infectionsCBC, TSH, creatinine, urinalysis monthly for 4 years after last dose; monitor for autoimmune disease

-Cladribine (Mavenclad)Purine analog → selective lymphocyte depletion (preferentially depletes T and B cells)PO: 2 short courses/year × 2 years, then no treatment neededLymphopenia, herpes zoster, ↑ malignancy risk (theoretical), teratogenicCBC before each course; lymphocyte count must recover before re-dosing
+Cladribine (Mavenclad)Purine analog → selective lymphocyte depletion — preferentially depletes B cells more than T cells; B-cell recovery slower than T-cell recoveryPO: 2 short courses/year × 2 years, then no treatment neededLymphopenia, herpes zoster, ↑ malignancy risk (theoretical), teratogenicCBC before each course; lymphocyte count must recover before re-dosing

 • Natalizumab rebound: discontinuation can lead to severe rebound disease activity (tumefactive lesions, IRIS-like) within 3–6 months; bridge therapy needed when switching